isc2ictchapter/isc2ictchapter.org/content/aboutus.md

 ## History

-Our chapter was officially accepted as a local (ISC)² Chapter for the Kansas region in early 2018.
+Our chapter was officially accepted as a local (ISC)² Chapter for the Kansas region in December of 2017.
 What does that mean?
 Access to more national organization resources for everyone interested in cyber security!

 ## Our Mission